mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 :::::::::::::::
 When data are saved to gridfs, MongoDB will automatically create two collections it uses to maintain the integrity of the data stored there.
-They are called *fs.files* and *fs.chunks*.
+They are called :code:`fs.files` and :code:`fs.chunks`.
 Any book on MongoDB and any complete online source will discuss details of gridfs and these two collections.
 A useful example is this tutorial_.